 In my last post, I compared Beck's upcoming lead sheet album with my own comic book album about Rosalind Franklin.
 Music writers hail one as a clever idea with definite promise, and appreciate the other for the ease with which it slides right into the recycling bin.
-But let's be honest, if we were to ask people who know nothing about either project to guess which one met which fate, they would first have to ask, "And... which did Beck do?"
+But let's be honest, if we were to ask people who know nothing about either project to guess which one met which fate, they'd first have to ask, "And… which did Beck do?"

 In other words, no work speaks for itself independent of the artist who created it.
 So it's technically impossible for a complete nobody to create a work of merit, because if that person doesn't exist, then the work doesn't exist, and existence is an essential precondition of merit.